GEORGIA: Will police protect Muslim prayers from mobs?

 The situation later calmed down after representatives of the Georgian Orthodox Patriarchate and the mufti met in the Patriarchate in Tbilisi.
 No obstruction or threats occurred as the community gathered again for Friday prayers on 9 November 2012.
 However, local non-Muslims remain aggressive towards the Muslims and insist they will not allow Muslims from outside the village to join their fellow-Muslims for prayers, human rights defenders complain.
 They also continue to oppose the building of a new mosque in the village.

 "State officials made very vague statements about these events, stating that the interests of both sides must be taken into account and protected," one human rights defender lamented to Forum 18.
-"Officials said that in the first place the two religious groups (Muslims and Orthodox Church) should come to terms and only after that in case of need the law enforcement agencies might intervene.
-Such a response by state and law enforcement officials was inadequate."
+"Officials said that in the first place the two religious groups (Muslims and Orthodox Church) should come to terms and only after that in case of need the state agencies might intervene.
+Such a response by state officials was inadequate."

 On 29 November 2012, similar threats against a local imam occurred in another village, Tsintskaro in Tetritskaro Municipality south-west of Tbilisi.
 Part of the local Orthodox population protested against the exercise of religious freedom by the Muslim population.
 They confronted the imam, Marad Gorjomelidze, assaulted him verbally and threatened that unless he stopped the prayer, they would burn down his house and expel him from the village.
 "Unfortunately the State's response was again inappropriate," human rights defenders lamented to Forum 18.